ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/text-analysis.md

 you can configure VS Code to use the `black` tool to automatically reformat the source code when you save a file.

-Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to run the command `gatorgrade --config config/gatorgrade.yml` to check your work.
+Along with running tasks like `poetry run task lint` or `poetry run task mypy`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to run the command `gatorgrade --config config/gatorgrade.yml` to check your work.
 If your work meets the baseline requirements and adheres to the best practices that